 Follow these tips to help keep your kids safe:

 Use a properly secured car seat that is appropriate for your child's age, height, and weight.
 Carefully read the manufacturer's information to make sure that the seat is right for your child.Make sure you know how to adjust and secure the seat.
 You can go to your local police or fire station or attend a car seat clinic to make sure you are using the seat properly.

 Become familiar with the guidelines for safely traveling with your child.
 In general:

-A baby should be in a rear-facing seat until he reaches the age of two or until he meets the highest height and weight limits for the rear-facing seat.A toddler should be in a front-facing seat that has a harness.
-Once he exceeds the height/weight limits for the seat, a booster seat should be used.Continue to place your child in the booster seat until he is large enough to fit correctly into an adult seat belt.
+A baby should be in a rear-facing seat until they reaches the age of two or until they meet the highest height and weight limits for the rear-facing seat.A child over two or a child who has outgrown a rear-facing seat should be in a front-facing seat that has a harness.
+When the child exceeds the height/weight limits for the seat, a booster seat should be used.Continue to place your child in the booster seat until they are large enough to fit correctly into an adult seat belt.
 This is usually when a child is about 4 feet 9 inches (1.45 meters) tall and is 8-12 years old.

 All children younger than 13 years should ride in the rear seat of the vehicle.